 ‘I doubt they’ll be in any condition to come after us now they’ve met my little surprise, but there’ll be others.
 Now go.’

 The car park they’d entered still held the bible thumpers last daubs on its walls.
 The religious had run amok at the end.
 When it finally became apparent that there was going to be no second coming and no escape either.
 A few had survived the snatch squads and Zack saw them on occasion, gibbering in the darker corners.
 There was something about the thing perched on the city’s tallest building that did something to their minds.

 He paused and took in some of the writing.

 Zack’s lips moved as he finished the scrawl.

-But despite the dead author’s warnings the sun had kept rising, day after day, so many that Zack could barely remember most of them now.
+But despite the dead author’s warning the sun had kept rising, day after day, so many that Zack could barely remember most of them now.
+Only the city seemed to stay enshrouded in night.
 After a while you just got used to a world without anything you’d grown up with.
 There were no longer any ATM’s, planes, or cops, and the only thing’s moving on the roads were rats.
 Most of all you travelled fast, rodent, beast, or human.
 If you didn’t you could count your breaths on the fingers of one hand and it was nothing that looked likely to end soon, unless of course they did something about it.
 He patted the bag, and the ticket out that lay inside.

 ‘Let’s get you up there.’

-There was a hiss of static from the audio bud in his ear that resolved into the client’s voice.
+There was a hiss of static from the radio strapped to his shoulder that resolved into the client’s voice.

 ‘You have what I want?’